 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

-Like many of you, at this time of year I’m just trying to desperately hold onto some fitness in between (online) shopping for gifts, family Zooms, and eating cookies.
+Like many of you, at this time of year I’m just looking to hold on to some fitness as race season wraps up and we move toward the off-season.
 I am looking for workouts that are more about variety than focused on developing a specific aspect of fitness, since that’s what I’ll tackle once I return to in-season training.

 This run workout combines hill work and tempo work to spice things up a little.
 It also provides a little reality distortion as running at tempo on flat ground will feel relatively easy compared to running hard uphill.
 Execute the workout based on RPE (rate of perceived exertion), not pace, making sure that your chosen effort level for the hills allows you to work hard without losing steam before the top.
 Your effort level for the tempo portion should feel a touch easier than it was on the hills, which you’ll need since you’ll hold that pace quite a bit longer.

 This workout can be done indoors on a treadmill or outdoors on your favorite hill.
 If you’re on a treadmill, set the incline to 3-4% for the hills and 0% for the recoveries, which should be 1.5x the duration of the hill.

 One-Hour Workout: Hills + Tempo Run

 15 minutes easy; RPE 3 out of 10